WORLD PERCUSSIONIST Tom Teasley was awarded the 2013 Washington Area Music Awards (WAMA) for Best World Music Instrumentalist!

 - Endorser/Clinician for Yamaha, Sabian, Vic Firth, Remo, Latin Percussion, and Cooperman Frame Drums

 Almost from the outset, Tom Teasley has brought percussion up from the background, profoundly demonstrating its strength in solo performance.
-He is "a percussionist in the widest and most exuberant sense" says the Washington Post, calling his contribution to D.C.'s Contemporary Music Forum "the evening's dazzler."
+He is "a percussionist in the widest and most exuberant sense, musical wizard and multi-instrumental genius" says the Washington Post, calling his contribution to D.C.'s Contemporary Music Forum "the evening's dazzler."
 He's a "creative bonanza," claims Bruce Wittet in Modern Drummer Magazine; "... give Tom a bass drum, a snare drum and a djembe and he'll give you part Stravinsky, part Art Blakey."

 Tom Teasley is a multi-dimensional performer and composer, crossing the boundaries of solo performance through the use of instruments from the world over, and cross-pollinating techniques from diverse traditions, and combining ancient percussion with digital technology.